How to Become an RN in Washington State: 5 Steps

 - Bachelor of Science in Nursing (BSN): Offered at universities and colleges, this degree takes about 4 years to complete.
 It’s a great choice for nurses looking for more in-depth education suitable for teaching, research, and leadership roles.

-- Accelerated BSN (ABSN): Designed for students having a non-nursing bachelor’s degree, this program typically takes 12 to 18 months to complete.
+- Accelerated BSN (ABSN): Designed for students holding a non-nursing bachelor’s degree, this program typically takes 12 to 18 months to complete.

 - Bridge program: Tailored to individuals with prior medical education, such as paramedics and licensed practical nurses (LPNs), this program is a great option for those looking to advance their careers without starting from scratch.
 Check out our guide on nursing bridge programs.

-How to Become an RN in Washington: 5 Steps
+How to Become an RN in Washington State: 5 Steps

 Excited to dive into your RN career?
 Here are five essential steps to guide you toward your goal.